Profile

 Framework Wrappers & Ship

 Wrapped the Web Component in thin React, Vue, and Svelte adapters — each a single file that maps framework idioms to the core JS API.
-Changesets handled versioning across all four packages. size-limit CI enforcement ensured no accidental bundle bloat before publish.
+Changesets handled versioning across all four packages.

 // Key Results